rezwyi/rconsole/README.md

 Rconsole
 ========

-Rconsole is a plugin which allows you to output debug messages from ruby code to the browser console.
+Rconsole is a Rails plugin which allows you to output debug messages from ruby code to the browser console.

 ## Installation